Hope’s Home proudly employs qualified and energetic staff whose passion for helping children with complex medical needs is just as strong as our own.

 As a graduate from SIAST Woodland Campus in Prince Albert, she obtained her License for Practical Nursing and additional education in the field of Early Childhood Education.
 Nicole brings her aptitude for problem solving and strong leadership capabilities to Hope’s Home’s growing organization.

-Amanda Wirth, LPN – Senior Manager of Supportive Living
+Amanda Montgomery, LPN – Senior Manager of Supportive Living

 Amanda graduated from Alberta’s Practical Nursing program, and has brought a wealth of knowledge and enthusiasm to Hope’s Home.
 Amanda’s responsibility is overlooking all operations for our supportive living homes.
 These homes provide 24/7 care for children with complex medical needs who do not have a place in a community home.
 Amanda works hard to ensure that these children have a fun and safe environment to live and play alongside other children, and to participate in the early development programming we offer at Hope’s Home.